Called Rise, the lamp is powered by a battery fitted in the base, which offers up to 12 hours of light.

 Their aim is to disrupt the tech market by ridding it of "chaotic cords and broken cables".
 They already offer a range of accessories, but this is brand's first tech product.

 The minimal lamp is made from mouth-blown, lightly frosted glass, and features speckled, matt plastic details.
-Both lightweight and waterproof, it is suitable for both indoor and outdoor use.
+Both lightweight and portable, it is suitable for indoor and outdoor use.